hanabi/hanabi.github.io/misc/hat-guessing.md

 ### Giving the Hat-Guessing Clue

 - After assigning an instruction to everyone, add up the instruction numbers, and look in the table to see what kind of clue that you should give to convey the specified _Clue Value_.
-  - If you could give the same type of clue to two or more different players, then you should give the clue that would touch the most useful cards or give the most new information.
+  - If you are allowed to give multiple clues, then you should give the clue that would touch the most useful cards or give the most new information.
   - _Good Touch Principle_ (from the _H-Group Convention Framework_) does not apply.
 You are allowed to touch trash cards if that would give more information to other useful cards.
+  - If you cannot give a legal clue with the desired instruction number, you should assign a different action to the _First Responder_ that does allow for a valid clue (this is unlikely to happen in _No Variant_).

 ### Cards That Become Obvious